Blade Runner: Casting

 Blade Runner used a number of then-lesser-known actors: Sean Young portrays Rachael, an experimental replicant implanted with the memories of Tyrell's niece, causing her to believe she is human; Nina Axelrod auditioned for the role.
+Fancher originally wrote the role for his then girlfriend Barbara Hershey.
 Daryl Hannah portrays Pris, a "basic pleasure model" replicant; Stacey Nelkin auditioned for the role, but was given another part in the film, which was ultimately cut before filming.
 Debbie Harry turned down the role of Pris.
 Casting Pris and Rachael was challenging, requiring several screen tests with Morgan Paull playing the role of Deckard.
 Paull was cast as Deckard's fellow bounty hunter Holden based on his performances in the tests.
 Brion James portrays Leon Kowalski, a combat and laborer replicant, and Joanna Cassidy portrays Zhora, an assassin replicant.

 Edward James Olmos portrays Gaff.
 Olmos drew on diverse ethnic sources to help create the fictional "Cityspeak" language his character uses in the film.
 His initial address to Deckard at the noodle bar is partly in Hungarian and means, "Horse dick [bullshit]!
 No way.
 You are the Blade ...
 Blade Runner."
 M. Emmet Walsh portrays Captain Bryant, a rumpled, hard-drinking and underhanded police veteran typical of the film noir genre.
 Joe Turkel portrays Dr. Eldon Tyrell, a corporate mogul who built an empire on genetically manipulated humanoid slaves.
 William Sanderson was cast as J. F. Sebastian, a quiet and lonely genius who provides a compassionate yet compliant portrait of humanity.
 J. F. sympathizes with the replicants, whom he sees as companions, and he shares their shorter lifespan due to his rapid aging disease.
 Joe Pantoliano had earlier been considered for the role.
 James Hong portrays Hannibal Chew, an elderly geneticist specializing in synthetic eyes, and Hy Pyke portrayed the sleazy bar owner Taffey Lewis – in a single take, something almost unheard-of with Scott, whose drive for perfection resulted at times in double-digit takes.